 Netflix employs a user-friendly interface.
 It provides an option similar to a shopping cart known as a queue in which you can add whatever content you like and view it accordingly.
 Below the queue, you can find TV shows and movies according to their genre.

-As you begin to spend more time using Netflix, it will start suggesting movies according to your taste, that is, based on your viewing history.
+As you begin to spend more time using Netflix, it will start suggesting movies according to tastes it has identified based on your viewing history.

 Netflix is facing stiff competition these days from its competitors in Disney Plus, Hulu, Amazon Prime, and Apple TV Plus which has caused a hike in bidding for show rights.
 Therefore it has now reverted to producing its own content which has attracted a great deal of attention.
 Netflix spends billions each year on this content, but the key is it owns the rights forever, unlike many of the original shows that were once on Netflix, but became hot commodities, like The Office.

 Netflix is pretty flexible when you consider data consumption.
 Here’s a list of how much data it consumes according to the video quality.